chinarosesz/AzureDevOps.DataIngestor/README.md

   project            Collect projects data given a specific project or all projects by default

+  build              Collect build data given a specific project or all projects by default

+  builddefinition    Collect bulid definition data given a specific project or all projects by default

   repository         Collect repository data given a specific project or all projects by default

   pullrequest        Collect pull request data given a specific project or all projects by default

   commit             Collect commit data given a specific project or all projects by default

-  builddefinition    Collect bulid definition data given a specific project or all projects by default

   help               Display more information on a specific command.